armalite/beautiful-dbt-template/{{cookiecutter.__PROJECT_SLUG_KEBAB}}/beau.md

 # Templating

-This project is built using the XADE Transformation Service DBT Template.
+This project is built using the Beau DBT Template.

-This file and the files found under `.xts` managed by the XTS Template repository, **editing these files may result in merge conflicts when using `cruft update`.**
+This file and the files found under `.beau` managed by the Beau Template repository, **editing these files may result in merge conflicts when using `cruft update`.**

-## Retrieving updates from the [XTS template](https://github.dev.xero.com/Xero/DT.XADE.DBT-Template)
+## Retrieving updates from the [Beautiful DBT template](https://github.com/Armalite/beautiful-dbt-template)

 Updates from the XTS DBT template are added to your local machine using: